Updated April 2019

 See also AMI’s James Lancaster blog post which is still very valid: “Remember your three Ps.
 Point (or Purpose), People, and Pictures”.

-However, do plug in your good ICCA ranking in al PR messages as they do indicate a trend and represent trust as for your destination as a reliable and experienced association meetings host: Repetition works!
+However, we suggest you do repeatedly plug in your good ICCA ranking in your PR messages as they do indicate a trend and represent trust as for your destination as a reliable and experienced association meetings host: Repetition works!

 2. Don’t ignore your latest ICCA ranking if you have dropped in the tables